NewFind your real estate agent style: take the assessment

 Which Lancaster County school district has the lowest property taxes?

-Among Lancaster County districts we cover that operate public schools, Solanco carries the lowest typical total rate (about 0.85% of market value, roughly $3,845 per year on a $450,000 home) and Columbia Borough the highest (about 1.94%, roughly $8,744 per year).
+Among the districts we cover that tax homes in Lancaster County and operate public schools, Solanco carries the lowest typical total rate: about 0.85% of market value, roughly $3,845 per year on a $450,000 home.
+Columbia Borough is the highest, at about 1.94%, roughly $8,744 per year.
 Rates also vary by municipality within a district, and the table above lists each one.

 Looking for a home in Lancaster County?